MontiCore/EmbeddedMontiArc/README.md

 If you are running everything locally, you need to build the docker container for the preprocessing.
 You can use the Dockerfile and requirements file in the `/additional_files/Docker` folder in the root of this repository.
 Please name the container "preprocessing".

-**Note that the Machine Learning component has not been adapted for local execution and will not be executed!**
+**Note that the Machine Learning component has not been adapted for local execution and will not be executed locally!**

 Depending on whether the FEM simulation and preprocessing should run on the cluster or locally, you need to change the following parameters: